 IPOs are untested business models

-It makes sense that IPOs as a group underperform in the years after the listing.
-Most IPOs have a new or unproven business model and thus many fail.
+It makes sense that IPOs underperform in the years after the listing.
+Most IPOs have a new or unproven business model, and thus many fail.

-We believe you are better off buying shares in companies that have a proven business model.
+We believe you are better off buying shares in companies with a proven business model.
 Or perhaps even better, buy a mutual fund and make sure you are properly diversified.